 - Autonomy or agency

 To those three I would add participation.
 In any case, apply those to Internet safety, where the primary message for too long has been that children are potential victims online, with no agency or stakeholdership.
 We need to help our children see that, in social media, they’re stakeholders in their own and each other’s well-being and that skilled, literate use increases well-being.
 It’s a dilemma, certainly – we want to protect them – but the more we can show them our confidence in them, the more motivated they’ll be to take ownership of their safety in and with digital media.

 As I listened to Nicholson, I thought about findings by the Harvard University School of Education about a lack of efficacy young people feel when they encounter negative content or behavior online (see this).
 The GoodPlay researchers also found that youth feel their online activities and interests are inconsequential (think of all the studies that treat their screen time as mere entertainment – e.g., this, at best a waste of time, at worst dangerous).
-Think about it: Is this a helpful characterization to communicate to someone one wants to influence: potential victims with no ability to effect change and whose interests are a waste of time and efforts to improve inconsequential?
+Think about it: Is this a helpful characterization to communicate to someone who one wants to influence potential victims with no ability to effect change, whose interests are a waste of time and whose efforts to improve inconsequential?
 This has been the message of so much Internet safety education.

 Why is that messaging wrong?
 It’s…

 - Inaccurate.
 Because media and devices aren’t static, finished “products” coming at users.
 Users are co-creators of their media, whether merely texting or producing videos.
 Young users have a great deal of influence, even control, over their media experiences.
 So they need not only to see that they’re use is extremely consequential but that they can also be effective and powerful in media.